-The Indian Railway is the world’s third-largest network, transporting 18 million people each day to their destinations.
-Every day, almost 16,000 trains pass across the railway tracks, and train collisions are a typical occurrence on Indian railways.
+The Indian Railway is the world’s third-largest network and transports 18 million people daily to their destinations.
+Every day, almost 16,000 trains pass through railway tracks.
+With such a large volume of movement, train collisions are inevitable.

-According to train accident records, derailments and railway crossings generate significant accidents.
-Until recently, crossings were open, and most incidents incorporated human error as the cause.
+According to train accident records, derailments and railway crossings are the major causes of accidents.
+Until recently, most railway crossings were open, and many incidents were attributed to human error.

-The Indian Railways do not have enough money to invest, and the annual accident rate is around 300, which is extremely high and requires immediate care.
-Though derailment and collisions have decreased significantly, human error and fire continue to be a hazard.
+Indian Railways do not invest sufficiently towards ensuring safety.
+Therefore, the annual accident rate is 300, which is extremely high and requires immediate care.
+Although derailment and collisions have decreased considerably, human error and fire continue to be a hazard.

-The Indian Railways has its disaster management plan to deal with rail catastrophes in all phases, including before, during, and after the disaster.
-However, railway safety results from all of these factors working together.
+Although the Indian Railways has a disaster management plan to deal with rail catastrophes in all phases, including before, during, and after the disaster, railway safety is a result of all these factors working simultaneously.

-Consequences of train accidents include loss of human life or injury, damage to railway property, or disruptions in rail traffic that exceed established threshold levels and values.
-The growing population demanded more trains and increased the frequency of existing trains, resulting in an imbalanced increase in rail traffic over several years, putting immense pressure on rail tracks and exceeding the ‘safe’ limit.
+Train accidents can result in catastrophic loss of human life or injury, damage to railway property, or disruptions in rail traffic exceeding established threshold levels and values.
+The growing population results in an increased demand in trains and the frequency of existing trains, which results in an imbalanced increase in rail traffic over several years, placing immense pressure on rail tracks and exceeding the ‘safe’ limit.

-The accidents have focused attention on weaknesses in the Indian Railways, with reports indicating that train derailment was the major cause of train accidents in India during the last decade.
+Accidents have highlighted weaknesses in the Indian Railways, with reports indicating that in the last decade, train derailment was the major cause of train accidents in India.

-As a result, according to the 2016 report, the number of derailments in 2015 was higher than in 2014.
-It raises another concern of disparity in government records.
+According to the 2016 report, the number of derailments in 2015 was higher than in 2014.
+This highlights another concern of disparity in government records.

-While a human mistake gets listed as the major cause of these incidents in the reports, there is disagreement over the number of instances the error resulted in catastrophe.
+Although human error is listed as the major cause of these incidents in the reports, there is disagreement over the number of instances the error resulted in catastrophe.

-- Failures on the railway crew were the primary cause of these incidents.
+- Failures on the part of railway crew were the primary cause of these incidents.
 According to Firstpost, most incidents involved negligence, shortcuts, and a disregard for safety laws and procedures.

 - 90 people died due to the derailment,

-- 8 as a result of the collision,
+- Eight people died as a result of the collision,

 - 12 as a result of manned level crossing accidents,